Types of acidity in goat, cow and sheep milk

 Amino Acid Profiles

 The amino acid profiles of cow, goat, and sheep milk differ significantly.
 Sheep milk has the highest total protein content, followed by goat and cow milk.
-The most abundant amino acid in cow milk is glutamic acid, while in sheep milk it is tyrosine, and in goat milk, it is glycine.
-Additionally, goat milk is a notable source of taurine, which is present in much lower amounts in cow and sheep milk.
+The most abundant amino acid in cow milk is glutamic acid, while in sheep milk it is tyrosine, and in goat milk, it is glycine2.
+Additionally, goat milk is a notable source of taurine, which is present in much lower amounts in cow and sheep milk2.

 Fatty Acids and Flavor Compounds